 4. They have to like you.
 Be genuine, but be nice

 People invest in people they like and trust.
 Trust, not just in honesty, but can be trusted to put the effort in.
 They have to want to see someone like you succeed.
 They have to be happy to work with you and have you in their circles.
 When they have to make a borderline decision these are the things that often swing it for them.
 Although it may be true, you cannot simply accept that “my face didn’t fit.”
-If you are presenting a truly great business idea that can clearly make money from, your face will absolutely fit.
+If you are presenting a truly great business idea that an investor can clearly make money from, your face will absolutely fit.

 5. Credibility is key

 This is about you.
 Your own expertise, experiences and contacts.
-It all has to point to you being knowledgeable about your product, the industry, the targeted demographic, and also about how to make money.
+It all has to point to you being knowledgeable about your product, the industry, the targeted demographic, and also about how to actually make money. so some business savvy.

 6. Get the market statistics

 You need to be targeting an already existing and lucrative market, or else a clearly emerging but also lucrative market.
-With the former you are saying that there are already a few boys out their making millions or even billions and that you have a clear strategy for attracting some of that market.
-With the latter it’s about getting ahead of the game and capturing the market for life or at least making an early killing before others enter the fray.
+With the former you are saying that there are already a few boys out their making millions or even billions and that you have a clear strategy for attracting some of that money being spent.
+With the latter (new or emerging market) it’s about getting ahead of the game and capturing the market for life or at least making an early killing before others enter the fray.
 Even selling out to the big boys later on can be part of the strategy.

 7. Research your potential investors